Comparisons25 Jul 2026 · 7 min read

 TrainAsONE

-TrainAsONE is a focused AI plan engine: its "Artemis" AI builds your plan and rebuilds the whole structure after every run, with strong injury logic (load, ACWR) and running-power support.
-It adjusts quietly in the background rather than talking with you — you confirm how a run felt in a widget.
-For a closer look, we wrote about alternatives to TrainAsONE.
+TrainAsONE is a pure AI plan engine.
+The Artemis AI builds your plan and recalculates the whole thing after every run, with strong injury logic (load, ACWR) and running power support.

 Athletica

-Athletica is a science-driven multisport platform (running, triathlon, cycling, Hyrox, rowing) built on physiology and training load, with a conversational AI coach that helps you understand your training when you ask.
-Strong and analysis-heavy, but the coach doesn't take the initiative in the same way.
-More in our look at alternatives to Athletica.
+Athletica is a science-driven multisport platform covering running, triathlon, cycling, Hyrox and rowing, built on physiology and training load.
+The AI coach helps you understand your training when you ask.

 Garmin Coach

-Free and built in if you already have a Garmin.
-You pick a goal and get an adaptive plan with workouts that appear on your watch.
-A solid baseline at no extra cost.
-It runs on fixed templates rather than ongoing adaptation, and you're tied to Garmin's ecosystem.
+Free and built in if you already own a Garmin.
+You pick a goal and get a plan with sessions that appear on your watch.
+A good baseline at no extra cost.

 TrainingPeaks